 2024 - Best LPN Programs in North Dakota

 In the state of North Dakota, professional nurses strive to provide treatment for not only a wide range of moderately to chronically ill people, but also help those who are healthy to maintain that quality of life.
-By 2026, it’s predicted that LPN jobs will increase up to 12%, according to the Bureau of Labor Statistics.
+By 2029, it’s predicted that LPN jobs will increase up to 9%, according to the Bureau of Labor Statistics.
 Individuals interested in this influx of jobs must meet state requirements and apply for a North Dakota LPN license.
 LPNs in North Dakota earn approximately $25.52 per hour, which equates to an average annual salary of $53,080.
 This is roughly $2,780 per year less than the national average.